Georges Phillipe Trousseau

 Georges Phillipe Trousseau (1 May 1833 – 4 May 1894) was a French physician who became the royal doctor of the Kingdom of Hawaii, and engaged in a variety of agricultural ventures.

 Biography

 Georges Phillipe Trousseau was born in Paris on 1 May 1833.
 His father was pioneering internist Armand Trousseau (1801–1867).

 He claimed to have served in the army during the French Revolution of 1848 known as the "June days".
+He taught Georges Philippe biology, he said: "I gave him Spallanzani, and every day he reads and analyzes a chapter."
+He also taught him botany.

 In 1854 he married Geneviève Edma Vaunois.
 Their sons were ophthalmologist Armand Henri Trousseau (1856–1910) and Rene Adolphe Trousseau (1857–?).
 He and his wife legally separated by 1865.

 He followed his father's profession and became a physician in 1858.

 Hawaiian practice

 After his father's death in 1867, Trousseau sailed to Australia.
 At some time he went to New Zealand, and then to the Hawaiian Islands in May 1872.
 There he became known with the slightly less French-sounding name George P. Trousseau.
 Perhaps coincidentally, his father's colleague Philippe Ricord had a nephew who took the name John Ricord when he came to Hawaii in the 1840s.

 President of the board of health and Minister of the Interior Ferdinand W. Hutchinson consulted Trousseau when Kamehameha V became ill, but the king died that December.
 His successor, King Lunalilo, was elected by the legislature.
 Since Lunalilo was also a patient of Trousseau, his influence grew.

 On 4 February 1873 Trousseau was appointed port physician of Honolulu, and to the Hawaii board of health.
 He also served on Lunalilo's military staff with the rank of Colonel.

 On 18 March 1873 he officially became a citizen of the Kingdom of Hawaii.

 One of his first public health issues was a smallpox epidemic.
 Trousseau was a firm believer in the germ theory of disease, and used this knowledge to limit the death toll of the outbreak, compared to previous waves that had devastated the native Hawaiian population.
 His other major influence was on the leprosy policy.
 Convinced that leprosy was contagious, Trousseau advocated the enforcement of a strict segregation policy.

 In November 1873, as Lunalilo's health was failing, Trousseau traveled with the royal court to Kailua-Kona and stayed in the Hulihee Palace.
 By January 1874, Trousseau thought the king had a short time to live, so he advised Lunalilo to return to Honolulu and deal with naming a successor.
 Lunalilo's death on 3 February 1874 without naming an heir caused another political crisis.
 The legislature did not elect the popular Queen Emma of Hawaii, but instead King Kalākaua.
 Kalākaua was also a patient of Trousseau, and some reports tell of Kalākaua hiding in Trousseau's house during the protests following his election.